 Banks identifies the ships that carried the first pilgrims to the Massachusetts Bay colony.
 The "Mary and John" made two trips from Plymouth, England to Massachusetts Bay, one in 1630 and once in 1633-34.
 According to a book by Ann Natalie Hansen (The English Origins of the 'Mary and John' Passengers, Sign of the Cock, 1985), the passengers came from many towns in Dorset, Devon and Somerset.
 Charles Edward Banks, in The Planters of The Commonwealth in Massachusetts, 1620-1640, Boston, 1930 (p.
 87), wrote: "Mary and John, Thomas Chubb, Master.
 She sailed from Plymouth, England, March 20 , with one hundred and forty passengers from the counties of Somerset, Dorset, and Devon."

 The night before sailing must have been a mixture of excitement and chill fear among the strangers who met in the coastal town of Plymouth in the south east of Devon, England.
-They had no idea of the trials they would be put through, including being dumped in the wilderness by a captain who feared taking his ship up the Charles River.
+They had no idea of the trials they would be put through.
 Hardships and disease took their toll.